Background Theme

 The Image Blur slider lets you blur the background image, possibly to enhance clock visibility.

 Because of the way the blur effect is rendered, it may cause the page to continuously use more GPU resources when enabled.
+Make sure you have hardware acceleration enabled!
+If you notice performance issues, consider lowering the blur value or disabling it entirely.

 Current Color and Transition